 There was no fly.
 I couldn’t imagine anything alive surviving in this gray room.

-“Madelyn was a burgeoning psychic,” the psych said.
+“Madelyn was a burgeoning psychic,” he said.
 I’m pretty sure he said was.
 He might have said is.
 I think he went back and forth between past and present tense.

 “It was terribly disturbing for her — for many of us, really.
 If left untrained, a psychics abilities often emerge before some impending traumatic event.
 For Madelyn it was —”